 9.1.3.11 GPNVM Bits

-The SAM3S features two GPNVM bits that can be cleared or set respectively through the commands "Clear GPNVM Bit" and "Set GPNVM Bit" of the EEFC User Interface.
+The SAM3S8 features two GPNVM bits, whereas SAM3SD8 features three GPNVM bits.
+These bits can be cleared or set respectively through the commands "Clear GPNVM Bit" and "Set GPNVM Bit" of the EEFC User Interface.